Gtomika/aws-terraform-sample-app/README.md

 The following stages are present:

+ - Prereqs: Create "prerequisite" infrastructure that is required for further jobs to work.
+Such as terraform state bucket.
+This stage is only visible if the CI/CD variable `MANAGE_PREREQS` is provided with true value.
- - Build: Creates fat JAR of the application.
+ - Build: Creates fat JAR of the application, packages AWS lambda functions.
  - Publish: Jobs to upload and delete the JAR to/from the artifacts S3 bucket.
 The EC2 instance will grab it from this bucket later.
+Also has jobs to upload AWS Lambda deployment packages to S3.
  - Test: Run unit, integration and spotless test.
  - Terraform-plan: Validate terraform config and create plan to apply it.
  - Terraform-deploy: Use the plan to create or destroy the infrastructure.